Alludu Seenu: India

-Other territories

-The film had a great start at the Overseas Box office, collecting $48,497 on its first day.
-The film collected an aggregate of 3.80 crores at the Overseas Box office in three days.
+By the end of its theatrical run, Alludu Seenu collected a distributor's share of ₹24.55 crore, making it the second highest grossing Telugu film for a debutante behind Chirutha at the time of its release.

 Critical response

-The film received positive reviews from critics.
+The film received mixed to generally positive reviews from critics.
 Deccan Chronicle gave a review stating "Vinayak has chosen a safe subject for the debutant.
 The story is not new but director Vinayak handles it very well.
 This film is a great launch for a debutant.
 Vinayak, known for his mass films, has once again provided entertainment for masses.
 Brahmanandam’s comedy and Samantha’s glamour quotient may also help the film" and rated the film 3/5.
-123telugu.com gave a review stating "Alludu Seenu is a tailor made launch pad for Bellamkonda Sreenivas.
-He makes an impressive debut and enthralls everyone with his dances and fights.
-Samantha’s glamour, V V Vinayak’s routine but entertaining commercial aspects, and Brahmi’s hilarious comedy makes this film a wholesome entertainer" and rated the film 3.25/5.
-IndiaGlitz gave a review stating "'Alludu Seenu' is Gopi Mohan-meets-VV Vinayak in a blistering way.
-A full-on commercial film where comedy scenes, songs, fights and sentimental scenes come in the expected measure" and rated the film 3.25/5.

 On the flip side, The Times of India gave a review stating "There's a term which is often used to describe films like Alludu Seenu in one word – 'package'.
 It has a little bit of everything, although the sum of these bits isn't necessarily fulfilling in the end."
 The Hindu gave a review stating "Director V.V.
 Vinayak, adept at handling commercial entertainers involving established stars, has attempted to do something similar with a newcomer.
 The silliness that tries to pass off as comedy is numbing, and by the time these scenes play on screen, viewers have already been conditioned not to expect anything intelligent."
-Oneindia Entertainment gave a review stating "Alludu Seenu is a hit that deals with fresh concept.it promises to be a good commercial entertainer.
-It is a good launch pad for debutant Srinivas.
-It can be watched twice" and rated the film 3/5.